Get a free estimate

 If you have questions about our services, plans and pricing or just want to say hello, we are here for you.
 Fill out the form below and we will communicate with you by email (and of course provide you with a free estimate).

 Do: Drop your mower cutting height down to ½ - 1 inch and begin mowing.
-Scalping creates a good bit of debris, so it will be necessary to haul off all the old, dead plant material that is removed during the scalping process.
+Lawn scalping creates a good bit of debris, so it will be necessary to haul off all the old, dead plant material that is removed during the lawn scalping process.

 Don’t: Bag this material and send it to the landfill.
 Landfills are not appropriate sites for disposing of yard waste.
 Instead, use the debris in your own compost pile or send it to a city or commercially owned compost site.